 - Fast way to include protein in a meal

-- Can choose between plant- or animal-based
+- Choose between plant- or animal-based

-- May contain harmful pesticides and contaminants
+- Harmful pesticides and contaminants

-- May contribute to inflammation if poor quality
+- Contribute to inflammation if poor quality

-- May be filled with other unhealthy ingredients
+- Filled with other unhealthy ingredients